 A wide staircase connects the Banias spring to the Banias cave.
 Long ago, the spring actually bubbled from within the cave.

-The path along the stream leads to the waterfall As it was early spring the water flowed strongly and this sound in a desert country is simply amazing.
+As it was early spring the water flowed strongly and this sound in a desert country is simply amazing.
 The cool humidity reminds one of being in a rainforest.

 Our next post will show some of the amazing wildflowers of the Golan Heights with photos of recent visitors...